Jayash/Backend-Engineering/Communication Protocols/HTTP/README.md

 HTTP 1.1 (1997-2015)

-connection is only closed if server serves all the client requests, this also brings concepts of e-tags and caching Keep alive header also send with the request
+Keep alive header also send with the request and connection is only closed if server serves all the client requests, this also brings concepts of e-tags and caching

 ![image](https://user-images.githubusercontent.com/7610065/158012097-18d6953c-196b-4277-8833-3afb7a89f4c3.png)
 ![image](https://user-images.githubusercontent.com/7610065/158012082-e5c46d90-db2c-49d1-ba38-200c172857a1.png)